Special Collections and University Archives

 Civic Development and Local Politics

-Collections relating to a theme of civic development and local politics can be found in some of the Northeast Florida regional primary resources, including:
+Collections relating to the theme of civic development and local politics can be found in some of these Northeast Florida regional primary resources:

 Women's History in Jacksonville

-Special Collections and University Archives has several collections that focus on women’s history and the contributions of women in Northeast Florida.
-These include:
+Special Collections and University Archives has several collections that focus on women’s history and the contributions of women in Northeast Florida:

 Northeast Regional History

-Several local history collections record experiences of early settlers in the Jacksonville region, including:
+Several collections record experiences of early settlers in the Jacksonville region or images of Northeast Florida, including:

-• John P. Varnum Family Collection consisting of correspondence from a local family (1841-1927).
+• John P. Varnum Family Collection consists of correspondence from a local family (1841-1927).

 • S. S. Hyatt Letter with details of social and leisure activities in Jacksonville and the surrounding region (one letter, February 6, 1846).

-• A. B. Temple Letter describing business, travel, and leisure activities in the Jacksonville region (one letter, January 25, 1869).
+• A. B. Temple Letter describes business, travel, and leisure activities in the Jacksonville region (one letter, January 25, 1869).

-• Fleming Family Letters consisting of letters from early settlers to Northeast Florida (1879-1930).
+• Fleming Family Letters consists of letters from early settlers to Northeast Florida (1879-1930).

 • H. & W. B. Drew Company and Drew Family Collection documents the activities of the Columbus Drew Stationery Printing Company (later renamed the H. and W. B. Drew Company).